Lothrian/Dominions5TurnArchiver/README.txt

 /Currently not active/-useLongTermStorage: [true/false] determines what is done with turns outdated according to readyArchiveDuration.
 True means they will be moved to another directory, false means they will be unrecoverably deleted, CAUTION, Default: false
 -longTermStorageDirectory: Path to the directory where outdated turns shall be archived.
 Only used when useLongTermStorage=true
 -----------------------
+Arguments:
+-a Do not launch Dominions
+-l Create a log file